-The linguistic theoretical framework for permutation test originates from three dimensions of deixis: time (t), space (s), and modality (m), as shown in Figure 2 (Chilton, 2004).
+The linguistic theoretical framework for our permutation testing originates from three dimensions of deixis: time (t), space (s), and modality (m), as shown in Figure 2 (Chilton, 2004).
 We borrow the chart to demonstrate the connections between t and s.
 Tense and pronouns perform deictic functions (Chilton, 2004).
-At the deictic center is the Self, I or we, and the present now.
+At the deictic center is the Self, I or we, and the present, now.
 The two ends of t represent the past and the future. t and s interact in a way that time works through space, “relative distance to or from self, events, which carry a time of happening as part of their conceptualization” (Chilton, 2004, p.
 59).

 Figure 2.
 Dimensions of Deixis (Chilton, 2004, p.58)

-The second research approach permutation test is a non-parametric test procedure we use to test the null hypothesis that the two parties come from the same distribution in terms of tense and first-person pronoun uses.
-Under the null hypothesis, we assume permutations from each party are equally likely.
+The second research approach permutation test is a non-parametric test procedure we use to test the null hypothesis that the two parties have the same distribution in terms of tense and first-person pronoun uses.
+Under the null hypothesis we assume permutations from each party are equally likely.
 For a two-sided test, we define the alternative hypothesis that the two parties are different.
 Therefore, our null and alternative hypotheses are:

 The null hypotheses

-Party is independent of the first person pronoun usage.
+Party is independent of intensity of first person pronoun usage.

-Party is independent of future tense verb usage.
+Party is independent of intensity of future tense verb usage.

 The alternative hypotheses